 Always close down cards that you have cleared.
 The only exception is to keep ONE card for emergencies – hide it away!
 If you don’t, it’s all to easy to run up more credit card debt and you will be worse off.
 Literally hundreds of thousands of people have done this and regretted it – don’t be one of them.

 Read up on the other pitfalls of 0% cards and consolidation – be careful you don’t get into more of a mess than you at present.
-Always set up a direct debt for repayments because just one missed can mean you lose the 0% deal completely.
+Always set up a direct debt for repayments because just one late payment can mean you lose the 0% deal completely.

 Is unused credit good or bad?

-Different lenders can apply different rules and these are not published, so there is no simple answer.
-It’s good to have some credit available as being close to maxing out your cards may look like a danger signal to a potential lender.
+Different lenders all have their own ways of deciding who to lend to and these aren’t published, so there is no simple answer to this question.
+Everyone agrees that it’s good to have some credit available, so if you are close to maxing out your cards, this is a warning signal to a potential lender.

-But lenders also look at the total amount of credit you have available compared to your income and if that is large, even if unused, they will not want to lend you more.
+But lenders also look at the total amount of credit you have available compared to your income.
+If that is large, even if unused, they will not want to lend you more.
 This can be very frustrating if you actually want the loan to consolidate debt and you plan to close the cards after clearing them.

-When a card balance is getting low but there is a very high credit limit, ask for the limit to be reduced.
+If you have a card where the balance is low but the credit limit is high, ask for the limit to be reduced.
 If you are down to say £1,500 remaining and the balance is £10,000 then cutting the credit limit to say £5,000 may mean that you are more likely to get a 0% offer or a loan at a good rate.

 Look for soft searches